f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Upon CE deployment, two encrypted tunnels are automatically setup between the CE and the two closest REs.
 These redundant tunnels provide high availability in the unlikely event of an outage at a specific RE within the Distributed Cloud global network.

-In the event of an Internet outage at a CE site, local survivability can continue to provide data plane services locally for a period of time.
+In the event of an Internet outage at a CE site, local survivability will continue to provide data plane services locally for a period of time.
 During this time, control plane services are suspended and will resume upon Internet connection reestablishment.

-While a single AppMesh node CE may be adequate for non-production environments, a high-availability cluster of at least 3 AppMesh nodes is highly recommended at each CE site for production.
+While a single CE may be adequate for non-production environments, a high-availability cluster of at least 3 AppMesh nodes is highly recommended at each CE site for production.

 Exercise 1: Introduction to F5 Distributed Cloud AWS VPC Site